The greatness of a nation and its moral progress can be judged by the way its animals are treated" ~Gandhi (1869-1948)

 Upon successful completion of this course, you will be able to:

-- Discuss the history and schools of thought on animal welfare and how this has changed over the years;
+- Describe and discuss the history and schools of thought on animal welfare and how this has changed over the years;

-- Examine how equine welfare is measured from animal-based, management-based and environmental-based perspectives, and how that can be transferred into an assessment tool.
+- Examine how equine welfare is measured from animal-based, management-based, and environmental-based perspectives, and how that can be transferred into an assessment tool.

-- Identify horse behaviour and anatomy-specific practices and procedures that can compromise horse welfare
+- Identify horse behaviour and anatomy-specific performance and management practices that can compromise a horse’s welfare;

 - Welfare Issues in Different Industries